 Transport Focus (previously Passenger Focus) is an independent passenger watchdog, set up by the Government, to represent the interests of passengers.
 They can take up your complaint with the company involved.
 For information, go to www.transportfocus.org.uk - their 'Advice and complaints' section covers complaints from rail passengers, bus or coach passengers, tram passengers and road users.
-If you wish to complain about any aspect of these services, you may contact them online (use their webform) or call their helpline for passengers and road users on 0300 1232350 or write to them at RTEH-XAGE-BYKZ, passenger focus, PO BOX 5594, SOUTHEND-ON-SEA SS1 9PZ.
-Email: advice@transportfocus.org.uk
+If you wish to complain about any aspect of these services, you may contact them online (use their webform) or call their helpline for passengers and road users on 0300 123 2350 or Email: advice@transportfocus.org.uk